bishanj/Getting-and-Cleaning-Data/README.md

 The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.

 # File Listing

 README.md
 Tidy_data.txt
 run_analysis.R
 Codebook.md

+# Analysis

 Created one R script called run_analysis.R that does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each       measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: